uport-project/veramo-website/docs/guides/react_native.md

 sidebar_label: React Native
 ---

 This guide will walk you through setting up Veramo on React Native.
+You should have a good understanding of React Native and have your environment set up correctly to build iOS and Android apps.
+Check out the [React Native](https://reactnative.dev/docs/environment-setup) docs to learn more.

 ## Introduction

-For this guide we will setup Veramo run to locally on the device and use `sqlite` to store data, identities and keys.
-The identity provider will be `ethr-did`.

-Initially, we will setup the [agent](/docs/agent/introduction) in the most basic config and add more plugins for additional functionality.
-The stages will be:
+Let's setup Veramo run to locally on the device and use `sqlite` to store data, identities and keys.
+Our identity provider will be `ethr-did`.
+Initially, we will setup the [agent](/docs/agent/introduction) in the most basic config and add more plugins for additional functionality as we go.
+Right now we just want to create an [identifer](/docs/fundamentals/identifiers).

 ## Bootstrap React Native

-Use the React Native CLI bootstrap a new typescript react project
+Use the React Native CLI bootstrap a new typescript react project:

 ```bash
 npx react-native init Veramo --template react-native-template-typescript
 ```

-Ensuring your project is building and running ok before continuing to next step.
+Ensure your project is building and running ok before continuing to next step.

 ## Install Dependencies